ComScore

 • Time Commitment: 1 hour and 10 minutes

-• Why We Love It: crowd-pleaser, dairy free, gluten free, high protein
+• Why I Love It: crowd-pleaser, dairy free, gluten free, high protein

 Complete with tender potatoes and marinated onions.
-This Nigella Lawson recipe may sound time-consuming, but we promise it’s a breeze to make.
-(We're talking only ten minutes of prep, folks.)
+This Nigella Lawson recipe may sound time-consuming, but I promise it's a breeze to make.
+(I'm talking only ten minutes of prep, folks.)
+"Just chop up potatoes and toss them on a sheet pan with chicken thighs, spices and lime juice," McDowell writes.
+"While the chicken roasts to golden perfection, the potatoes soak up its juices, becoming soft and almost soused."

 58. Greek Yogurt Chicken Salad Stuffed Peppers